Office of the United States Trade Representative.

-The Office of the United States Trade Representative (“USTR”) is providing notice that on December 9, 2008, the People's Republic of China (“China”) requested the establishment of a dispute settlement panel under the Marrakesh Agreement Establishing the World Trade Organization (“WTO Agreement”) concerning final anti-dumping and countervailing duty determinations and orders by the Department of Commerce on imports of the following products from China: Circular Welded Carbon Quality Steel Pipe (Investigations A-570-910 and C-570-911); Certain New Pneumatic Off-the-Road Tires (Investigations A-570-912 and C-570-913); Light-Walled Rectangular Pipe and Tube (Investigations A-570-914 and C-570-915); and Laminated Woven Sacks (Investigations A-570-916 and C-570-917).
-That request may be found at www.wto.org contained in a document designated as WT/DS379/2.
+The Office of the United States Trade Representative (“USTR”) is providing notice that on September 19, 2008, the People's Republic of China (“China”) requested consultations with the United States under the Marrakesh Agreement Establishing the World Trade Organization (“WTO Agreement”) concerning final anti-dumping and countervailing duty determinations and orders by the Department of Commerce on imports of the following products from China: Circular Welded Carbon Quality Steel Pipe (Investigations A-570-910 and C-570-911); Certain New Pneumatic Off-the-Road Tires (Investigations A-570-912 and C-570-913); Light-Walled Rectangular Pipe and Tube (Investigations A-570-914 and C-570-915); and Laminated Woven Sacks (Investigations A-570-916 and C-570-917).
+That request may be found at www.wto.org contained in a document designated as WT/DS379/1.
 USTR invites written comments from the public concerning the issues raised in this dispute.

 FOR FURTHER INFORMATION CONTACT:

-Section 127(b) of the Uruguay Round Agreements Act (URAA) (19 U.S.C.
-3537(b)(1)) requires that notice and opportunity for comment be provided after the United States submits or receives a request for the establishment of a WTO dispute settlement panel.
-Consistent with this obligation, USTR is providing notice that the establishment of a dispute settlement panel has been requested pursuant to the WTO Understanding on Rules and Procedures Governing the Settlement of Disputes (“DSU”) in this dispute.
-If such a panel is established pursuant to the DSU, such panel, which would hold its meetings in Geneva, Switzerland, would be expected to issue a report on its findings and recommendations within nine months after it is established.
+USTR is providing notice that consultations have been requested pursuant to the WTO Understanding on Rules and Procedures Governing the Settlement of Disputes (“DSU”).
+If such consultations should fail to resolve the matter and a dispute settlement panel is established pursuant to the DSU, such panel, which would hold its meetings in Geneva, Switzerland, would be expected to issue a report on its findings and recommendations within nine months after it is established.

 Major Issues Raised by China